sourcegraph/learn/posts/how-to-user-test-software-projects-usability-tests.md

 Start by reviewing the recordings and notes: all the positive feedback and user frustrations, their questions and hesitations, suggestions or comments.
 What went as expected and what didn’t?
 Try not to be too attached to any ideas of how you think the prototype should work.

-Then, simply record how many of the 5 test participants understood the design, clicked on the appropriate things, and completed the entire process.
+Then, record how many of the 5 test participants understood the design, clicked on the appropriate things, and completed the entire process.
 Write each piece of feedback or specific error onto individual sticky notes.
 Also write down any issues that came up, the type of error it was, any workarounds, and whether the issue is a serious obstacle in user satisfaction.

 Next, sort the sticky notes into groups based on similarity or theme in order to create a visual organization of your results.
 If you’re presenting your findings, you can also write a summary of key points or organize this information into a chart, bar graph, or another medium so that you can identify relevant patterns.